* This is the Consumer Version. *

 In women, hair loss occurs on the top of the head and is usually a thinning of the hair rather than a complete loss of hair.
 The hairline typically stays intact.
 This pattern is called female-pattern hair loss.

-In alopecia areata (see Alopecia Areata), round, irregular patches of hair are suddenly lost.
+In alopecia areata (see page Alopecia Areata), round, irregular patches of hair are suddenly lost.
 This disorder is believed to be caused by a malfunction of the body's immune system that causes the body to attack its own tissues (called an autoimmune reaction).

 In cutaneous lupus erythematosus, areas of hair may be lost.
 Hair loss may be permanent if the hair follicle is completely destroyed.
-Cutaneous lupus erythematosus can affect people who have or do not have systemic lupus erythematosus (lupus—see Systemic Lupus Erythematosus (SLE)), a disorder in which antibodies or cells produced by the body attack the body's own tissues (called an autoimmune disorder).
+Cutaneous lupus erythematosus can affect people who have or do not have systemic lupus erythematosus (lupus—see page Systemic Lupus Erythematosus (SLE)), a disorder in which antibodies or cells produced by the body attack the body's own tissues (called an autoimmune disorder).
 Systemic lupus erythematosus affects various organs throughout the body.
 In cutaneous lupus erythematosus, hair tends to be lost in patches.

-If women have excessive amounts of male hormones, they can develop masculine characteristics (called virilization), such as a deepened voice, acne, and hair in locations more typical of male hair growth, such as the face and trunk (hirsutism—see Hairiness).
+If women have excessive amounts of male hormones, they can develop masculine characteristics (called virilization), such as a deepened voice, acne, and hair in locations more typical of male hair growth, such as the face and trunk (hirsutism—see page Hairiness).
 Virilization can also include hair loss in the typical male pattern.
 The most common cause of virilization is polycystic ovary syndrome.
 Rarely, a tumor can secrete male hormones, causing virilization, or virilization may develop in a female who is taking anabolic steroids to enhance athletic performance.

 Drugs: Male-pattern or female-pattern baldness can occur when anabolic steroids are used.
 Chemotherapy drugs typically cause anagen effluvium.
 Other prescription drugs (for example, drugs used to treat high blood pressure, acne, thyroid disorders, seizures, or blood thinners) typically cause hair loss via telogen effluvium.